canonical/brand-store-documentation/serial-vault/device-model-and-identity.md

 (device-model-and-identity)=
 # Device model and identity

-The Serial Vault needs to be configured with the details of the models and signing keys that will be authorised to use the functionality for an account.
+The Serial Vault needs to be configured with the details of the models and signing keys that will be authorized to use the functionality for an account.
 ![model relationship|689x561, 75%](/images/device-model-and-identity.png)

 The diagram above shows how the different entities relate to each other.
 The account, model and signing keys all belong to the same Brand, which is the account-id of the Brand in the [store](https://dashboard.snapcraft.io/dev/account/).
 The ID is shared across the entities, though they may be referred to differently for each entity e.g. brand-id on the model and authority-id on the signing-key.